katerina-tziala/api-wood-creations-store/README.md

 To test the app:

-1. Make sure the database is up and running
+1. Make sure postgress is up and running

 2. Make sure the database for testing exists